National Wetlands Inventory Update

 Updating the NWI was one of three key recommendations from an interagency task force that developed the Comprehensive Wetland Assessment Mapping and Monitoring Strategy (CWAMMS).
 The primary funding source for this effort is the Environmental and Natural Resources Trust Fund.

-St. Mary's University has posted draft data for Wantonwan and Jackson counties in southwestern Minnesota.
+St. Mary's University has posted draft data for Blue Earth, Brown, Nicollet, Dodge, and LeSueur Counties in southern Minnesota.

 October 1, 2013

 Ducks Unlimited is beginning work on updating the NWI for northeastern Minnesota.

 The final updated NWI data for the east-central region have been posted to the DNR Data Deli for public access.

 - Online map viewer for published NWI updates

 - Download updated GIS data layer for published NWI updates

 - Comprehensive Project Plan for the NWI Update of Minnesota

 - Requirements for the NWI Update of Minnesota

 - Quality Assurance Plan for the NWI Update of Minnesota